open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 unless the client aborts following redirects due to hitting some limit (redirect loop).
 If following a (chain of) redirect(s) successfully, the status should be set according to the result of the final HTTP request.

-Don't set the span status description if the reason can be inferred from `http.status_code` and `http.status_text`.
+Don't set the span status description if the reason can be inferred from `http.status_code`.

 | HTTP code               | Span status code      |
 |-------------------------|-----------------------|